-Though all creatures on Earth are supposed to have a purpose, some seem to be here so they can be pictured in the dictionary beside the word "pest."
-A tick is unquestionably one creepy crawly that will leave you scratching your head as to why it exists, but ticks do serve a reasonably significant role within the ecosystems where they reside.
-They are studied as disease vectors by scientists and provide a food source for many animals.
+Although all creatures on Earth are supposed to have a purpose, some seem to be here so they can be observed in the dictionary beside the word “pest.”
+A tick is indubitably one creepy-crawly that will leave you scratching your head as to why it exists.
+Still, ticks do have a reasonably significant role within the ecosystems where they live.
+They are analyzed as disease vectors by scientists and are a food source for many animals.

-Generally speaking, ticks are blood-sucking parasites that carry and transmit a large number of diseases.
-When you have dogs that spend time inside, you are more likely to run into these tiny pests.
-Otherwise, if you are an active person who loves the outdoors, you may find that you have picked up a tick while enjoying some time hiking, camping, or working in your yard.
-Learning about the behavioral traits of ticks is an excellent way to know how to handle them.
+Generally speaking, ticks are blood-sucking parasites that carry and transfer a significant number of diseases.
+If you have dogs that spend time inside, you are more prone to face these little pests.
+Otherwise, if you are an energetic person who fancies being outdoors, you may discover that you have picked up a tick while enjoying some time hiking, camping, or working in your yard.
+Learning about the behavioral characteristics of ticks is an excellent way to understand how to handle them.

-Many people consider ticks to be insects, but they are actually arachnids.
+Many people view ticks to be insects, but they are arachnids.
 Yes, they are related to spiders and scorpions.
-They feed on the blood of domesticated dogs, wild animals, and humans.
-About 30 species of ticks make up the dermacentor tick genus.
-All are classified as "hard ticks."
+They feast on the blood of domesticated dogs, wild animals, and humans.
+About 30 species of ticks form the Dermacentor tick genus.
+All are categorized as “hard ticks.”

-Hard ticks feed on birds, reptiles, and mammals, including domesticated animals and humans.
-Hard ticks are encountered more often by humans due to them hitching rides on pets.
+Hard ticks dine on birds, reptiles, and mammals, including domesticated animals and humans.
+Hard ticks are confronted more often by humans due to them hitching rides on pets.
 A hard tick begins its lifecycle as an egg.
 Then it passes through three stages, progressing from a larval stage to a nymphal stage before maturing into an adult.
 An adult female tick can lay thousands of eggs.

-One misconception about ticks is that they embed their entire heads into the skin of their hosts.
-This is not true.
+One misconception about ticks is that they embed their entire heads into the skin of their hosts; this is not true.
 They only insert their mouthparts into the skin.
 They then inject anti-clotting agents into the skin while feeding.
-Once a tick sets its mouth into place and begins to feed, it can be somewhat difficult to dislodge.
+Once a tick sets its mouth into place and begins to feed, it can be somewhat challenging to dislodge.